sayak-redhat/zero-trust-workload-identity-manager-federation-testing/Federation-Test-Plan-2Cluster.md

 ```

 #### Pass Criteria
-- [ ] Invalid JSON is rejected or error is shown
+- [x] Invalid JSON is rejected or error is shown ✅
-- [ ] No crash in operator or SPIRE server
+- [x] No crash in operator or SPIRE server ✅
-- [ ] Clear error message indicates the issue
+- [x] Clear error message indicates the issue ✅

+#### Test Result: ✅ PASS (December 10, 2025) - N5: Invalid Bundle JSON

 ---